See, I told you, folks, I told you that I was so excited about this show that I was even going to be excited to hear me do it.

 I'd forgotten this.

-The editrix of the Limbaugh Letter sent this in and reminded me, Senator Hillary Clinton.
+The editrix of the Limbaugh Letter sent this in and reminded me, Senator Hillary Clinton, this is from October 8th.

-Senator Clinton engaged in a verbal tussle with a questioner over Iran Sunday at a town hall style meeting after he said the New York Democrat had authorized the president to invade Iran.
+Senator Clinton engaged in a verbal tussle with a questioner over Iran Sunday at a town hall-style meeting after he said the New York Democrat had authorized the president to invade Iran.

-She said somebody obviously sent it to you.
+She said, somebody obviously sent it to you.

-The questioner, guy named Rolf, said no.
+The questioner, a guy named Rolf, said, No, I take exception.

 This is my own research.